-Step 3: AIDs are calculated by dividing the capital component for the respective SUFA project (or existing system) net of OPRA associated with the SUFA project by the capital component for the entire system (including SUFA projects) net of the system OPRA.
+Step 2: AIDs are calculated by dividing the capital component for the respective SUFA project (or existing system) by the capital component for the entire system (including SUFA projects).

 1.2.3 Calculation of Distribution Pool

 The following figure represents how the distribution pool is calculated.